codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ```
 #### Running the seed job manually

-If you would prefer running the seed job manually, you can do it by using a script present in `your/stage-dir/codefresh/addons/seed-scripts` directory named `postgres-seed.sh`.
+If you prefer running the seed job manually, you can do it by using a script present in `your/stage-dir/codefresh/addons/seed-scripts` directory named `postgres-seed.sh`.
 The script takes the following set of variables that you need to have set before running it:

 ```shell
 export POSTGRES_SEED_USER="postgres"